 - Click on the drop-down menu on top of the chart which is set to No VLAN Selected by default; then

-- Select the VLAN of interest in order to highlight all Switches and Access Point with this specific configuration.
+- Select the VLAN of interest to highlight all devices with this VLAN assigned.

-Devices not part of the selected VLAN will be grayed out in the chart, driving the focus on the devices of interest.
+Devices not part of the selected VLAN will be grayed out in the chart.